 Closer inspection revealed a much more likely scenario: Due to the way it aids in gluten development, slower fermentations create a better gluten structure, which in turn causes the dough to form larger, thinner bubbles.

 This crust, from day 5, shows an even lighter structure, and even better blistering.

 A one-day quick ferment—because of its lack of bubbles and the tightness of the dough—will form a smoother surface and tighter crumb as it cooks.
 Because it's more dense, it takes a little longer to cook, and browns more evenly.
 The three day dough, on the other hand, upon entering the oven immediately starts blistering, stretching small sheets of gluten outwards.
 What this does is create localized areas of very thin, light dough.
 Because of their low density, these blisters cook rapidly, turning black before the bulk of the crust has a chance to brown deeply.

 That's what causes the leopard-spotting in a properly fermented, properly baked Neapolitan pizza crust, and in fact, if you take a close look at a perfectly leopard-spotted pie, you'll see that every black spot represents the surface of a tiny bubble that's extended outward from the main bulk of the crust.

-When the dough is carefully stretched (see our Pieman's Craft series for a good demo on how to do that), the effect of this blistering can be quite dramatic.
+When the dough is carefully stretched, the effect of this blistering can be quite dramatic.
 Check out this perfectly charred bubble here!: